mslovett21/crisis-computing/index.md

 Subtle difference in visual characteristics of 2 images from **CrisisMMD** Dataset.
 Both images were published on Twitter between 27th August 2017 and 3rd September 2017.
 <br/>

-<span style="color:red">**Challenge 2:**</span> Another issue in the field is that of data scarsity.
+<span style="color:red">**Challenge 2:**</span> Another issue in the field is that of data scarcity.
 To develop effective applications that could assisit in crisis response, researchers need access to large-scale annotated dataset.

 In our work, we chose to explore current methodologies that can help alleviate these challenges.
-We decided to persue the following 2-fold problem statement.
+We decided to pursue the following 2-fold problem statement.

 ## **Problem Statement**